 - GCFS consults with the University Controller to determine a course of action.
-This may include a request to UTSA’s legal counsel to review the contractual documents and/or the submission of the account to a collection agency or another course of action suitable to the specific circumstances.
+This may include a request to UTSA’s legal counsel to review the contractual documents and/or the submission of the receivable to a collection agency or another course of action suitable to the specific circumstances.

-- If problems are encountered collecting funds from a private foundation with which UTSA may have other projects, GCFS will contact the Office of Development for advice and/or assistance in addition to notifying the OSPA/ RSC.
+- If problems are encountered collecting funds from a private foundation with which UTSA may have other projects, GCFS will contact the Office of Development for advice and/or assistance in addition to notifying the OSPA/RSC.

 Sponsored projects with automatic payment schedules require special attention.
-Whenever the Internal Notice of Award, transmitted by OSPA/RSC, indicates that the payment is “automatic,” GCFS reviews the accompanying documentation and takes the following actions.
+Whenever the Internal Notice of Award, transmitted by the OSPA/RSC, indicates that the payment is “automatic,” GCFS reviews the accompanying documentation and takes the following actions.

 - Call the funding entity to determine if an invoice is required to initiate payment.
 If so, an invoice will be sent immediately.
 Thereafter, standard collection procedures will be followed.

 - If the entity does not require an invoice, a payment date will be determined.
 If payment is not received as specified, a dunning letter will be sent.